 We all, usually, have a role model—a person looked to by others as an example to be imitated.
 And, usually, that person is some popular figure in past or present history; someone prosperous or termed as successful.
 My role model is someone different and my definition of success is also different.
 I have many role … Continue reading Not Gandhi, Not Tata, Not Tendulkar, Not Gates—My Role Model Is This Common Man

-My internet was not working for few days and I was working with my service provider to solve the issue.
+My internet was not working for a few days and I was working with my service provider to solve the issue.
 Both of us were confused about the solution.
 And hence, we were struggling.
 Finally, I could speak to one of their expert who told to check in one setting in the control panel.
-To my … Continue reading Change Your Settings, Change Your Life
+To … Continue reading Change Your Settings, Change Your Life

 Taking the first step is the most difficult part; for most of the people.
 But, as it’s said that a thousand-mile journey starts with one step, the first step can take you far.
 I want to share some personal experiences with an emphasis on the first step.
 My father was a victim of the Partition … Continue reading The FIRST STEP Is The First Step Towards A Successful And Prosperous Life